-Infrastructure Ty pe Current situation Future Planning needs Tip shop (RecycleWorld) A tip shop to advance the reuse and sale of waste is located at Redland Bay Transfer Station.
+Infrastructure Type Current situation Future Planning needs Tip shop (RecycleWorld) A tip shop to advance the reuse and sale of waste is located at Redland Bay Transfer Station.
 The covered area needs to be expanded to provide more weatherproof storage of goods.
 Carparking and loading areas need to be better configured to optimise space.
 The site layout needs to be reviewed in line with an upgrade to the transfer station.
 On the islands, there are opportunities to formalise dedicated reuse drop-off areas.
-Materials Recovery Faci process co-mingled rec RCC operated a MRF from 1996 to 2006 when the recycling market was in its infancy.
+Materials Recovery Facility (MRF) to sort and process co-mingled recyclable material RCC operated a MRF from 1996 to 2006 when the recycling market was in its infancy.
 RCC now contracts its processing services to an external MRF within Brisbane City, as this is more cost-effective.
 Economies of scale are achieved by the strategic location of a few of these plants across the SEQ region.
 RCC believes that there will continue to be adequate external capacity within SEQ for processing of recyclables.
 In addition, the trading of recyclables is within the international commodities market and best managed by suitably qualified professionals to optimise the business outcomes.
-Organics processing is the green waste that is transfer stations and co optional green waste b segregated at the ollected via the Currently RCC utilises external composters outside the city.
-Other market providers exist that can turn green waste into green renewable energy.
-The existing transfer stations are constrained in the available space and layout available to expand operations to include on-site composting.
-On site composting and development of local markets especially on the islands would be a more sustainable approach.
+Organics processing is required to compost the green waste that is segregated at the transfer stations and collected via the Currently RCC utilises external composters outside the city.
+Other market providers exist that can turn green waste into green The existing transfer stations are constrained in the available space and layout available to expand operations to include on-site composting.
+On site composting and development of local markets especially on the islands would be a more sustainable approach. optional green waste bins. renewable energy.
 More financial and risk assessments are required on the viability of local composting and also an understanding of what other market development is occurring within industry.
 Any future composting initiatives need to be consistent with developed masterplans for each site accommodating expansion areas for population growth and new recycling streams.
-Other recycled product S All recycled products are contracted for external processing and sales.
+Other recycled products All recycled products are contracted for external processing and sales.
 RCC will continue to procure external expertise to collect and process all forms of recyclables including oil, metal, electronic waste, building materials and tyres.
 Planning will be required for additional storage space, container locations or other specific processing and handling requirements to expand the range and types of recyclables processed in the future from federal and state legislation changes.